UBC-Thunderbots/Software/docs/getting-started.md

   * Run `./setup_udev_rules.sh`
     * You will be prompted for your admin password
     * This script will set up the USB permissions required in order to use our radio/wifi dongle

-### Installing grSim

-* Inside a terminal, navigate to the environment_setup folder.
-Eg. `cd path/to/the/repository/Software/environment_setup`
-* Run `./setup_grsim.sh`
-  * You will be prompted for your admin password
-  * This script will install `grSim`, which is the main simulator we use for development

 ### Installing CLion